danilop/yas3fs/README.md

       --queue=NAME         SQS queue name, a new queue is created if it doesn't exist
-      --new-queue          create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is yas3fs-BUCKET-PATH-ID
-			   with alphanumeric characters only)
+      --new-queue          create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is BUCKET-PATH-ID with alphanumeric characters only)
-      --queue-wait=N       SQS queue wait time in seconds (using long polling, 0 to disable, default is 0 seconds)
+      --queue-wait=N       SQS queue wait time in seconds (using long polling, 0 to disable, default is 20 seconds)
-      --queue-polling=N    SQS queue polling interval in seconds (default is 1 seconds)
+      --queue-polling=N    SQS queue polling interval in seconds (default is 0 seconds)
       --cache-entries=N    max number of entries to cache (default is 1000000 entries)